mit-cml/appinventor-sources/README.md

 how to do this).

-To build the MIT App Inventor companion, you will need to create a file called AICompanionApp.xcconfig in the components-ios directory that sets your development team.
+To build the MIT App Inventor companion, you will need to create a file called AICompanionApp.xcconfig in the `appinventor` directory that sets your development team.
 The easiest way to do this is to copy the AICompanionApp.xcconfig.sample file and edit it.
 Alternatively, create a file with the following line: